 You can pickle almost anything, but for me there is nothing quite like the classic dill pickle!
 I look forward to making them every season when those pickling cucumbers start trickling in.
 The one thing I learned through the years of making pickles, is that it is also a great excuse to pickle other vegetables that maybe kicking around my fridge.
 For example, radishes, garlic, asparagus, a chopped carrot, one sliced up shallot are all great options.
-This pickling brine I found on the Old Farmers Almanac website.
+This pickling brine I found on the Old Farmer’s Almanac website.
 The pickles are super punchy and crunchy.
-I have made it my own by adding some flavor boosting spices and herbs.
+I have these crunchy dill pickles my own by adding some flavor boosting spices and herbs.

 Photograph by Megan Vincent.

 - 1 small onion, sliced or diced